gecko0307/gscript3/README.md

 thread.release();
 ```

+Threads usually don't crash the VM on error.
+Instead they print a stack trace and return.
+On the other hand, error in the main thread is considered fatal for the VM.

 ## Channels

 Channel is a bidirectional inter-thread communication and synchronization primitive.
 When `send` is called, producer thread is blocked until the message is received by another thread.
 When `receive` is called, concumer thread is blocked until there is a message available.